K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 # Succes Criteria 5: The application for the Meme Reddit has a profile page with relevant information

-Since the application needs users to be able to view there profile.
-I have created it so that when the user goes to the profile page they get all the relevent informatuion related to there account.
+ I have created the profile page so when users click the page they get all the relevent informatuion related to their account.
 The profile page shows the Username, the memes created, the comments made, and the categories the user follows Figure 11, figure 12.
+This is done through multiple SQL queries that select all the Memes, comments, and categories based session `user_id` and then display .

 Figure 11: Shows the username and the memes the user has uploaded